BlckHawker/Productivity-App/WIKI.md

 - This page shows all available API endpoints, request/response schemas, and examples.

 ### 3.2 Set up Git pre-push hook (Optional)
-There is a custom script `INSERT SCRIPT NAME HERE` in the backend that is utlized in order to verify the application works in development mode.
+There is a custom script `prepare:test` in the backend that is utilized in order to verify the application works in development mode.
 It is suggested to set up a pre-push hook in order to not need to remember to run this script manually.
 Below are the instructions to set up this hook.
 1. Open the `.git` folder in the root
     - This folder may be hidden.
 Be sure to set up your device to see hidden files.
     - If the folder is still not there, run `git init` in the root in the terminal.